Support for research and practice

 Student Eligibility

-1. Cumulative Grade Point Average (GPA) of 3.0 or above.
+1. Your Cumulative Grade Point Average (GPA) of 3.0 or above.

-2. Enrolled as full-time graduate student at time of application.
+2. You must be enrolled as a full-time graduate student at time of application.

-3. If you received a 2022 grant you must complete the post-grant report to be eligible to apply in 2023.
+3. If you received a 2023 grant you need to complete the post-grant report to be eligible to apply in 2024.

 Evaluative Criteria